ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-Follow along in the notebook [here](report.html#Provide-a-Basic-Summary-of-the-Data-Set-Using-Python,-Numpy-and/or-Pandas).
+Follow along in this notebook section [here](report.html#Provide-a-Basic-Summary-of-the-Data-Set-Using-Python,-Numpy-and/or-Pandas).

 * The size of training set is 34799
 * The size of the validation set is 4410